LewisMunene/Colewice-Pharmaceuticals/README.md

 Start the server: npm start
 Open the application in your browser: http/localhost/ClassExercise/Dashboard.php

-#Contributing
+## Contributing
 Contributions are welcome!
 If you find any issues or want to add new features, please submit an issue or create a pull request.

-Fork the repository.
+-Fork the repository.
-Create your feature branch: git checkout -b feature/new-feature Commit your changes: git commit -m 'Add some feature' Push to the branch: git push origin feature/new-feature Submit a pull request.
+-Create your feature branch: git checkout -b feature/new-feature -Commit your changes: git commit -m 'Add some feature' -Push to the branch: git push origin feature/new-feature -Submit a pull request.

-#Contact
+## Contact
 If you have any questions or suggestions, please feel free to contact the project team at lewis.muthee@strathmore.edu